Originally Posted on April 7, 2012:

 I wish I had a picture to share of this Power Plant Man (I have one somewhere, but I am not able to find it just now), because if you could see him, you would think… this guy?

-His skin is darkened from smoking so heavily all his life.
+His skin was darkened from smoking so heavily all his life and the fact that he was Native American.
 Emphysema is what killed him while he was still relatively young.
 His belly grew over the years to become larger than his stocky barrel chest.
-His head nodded while he listened to you and especially when managers were talking as if he was laughing to himself because he knew what they were really saying.
+His head nodded as if he had a touch of Parkinson’s disease while he listened to you and especially when managers were talking as if he was laughing to himself because he knew what they were “really” saying.
 His clothes were always clean, which left everyone with the impression that he never did any work.

 So in ending I will say this about Jerry Mitchell, as I say with all the True Power Plant Men I know.
 I have always considered Jerry a good friend.
 Jerry was always a good friend to me, and I know that he is a Saint in Heaven today.
 He never spoke a religious word in the years that I knew him, but I know that his large barrel chest held a tremendous heart.